 Note: the cortex of the brain is where all conscious activity occurs, including conscious thought, speech, motor control, and sensory input.

 Following this wave of depolarization, brain activity becomes mildly depressed.
-In other words, the nerves become inhibited and electrical activity is decreased.
+In other words, the nerves become somewhat inhibited and electrical activity is decreased.

-CSD involves a complex series of changes that lead to the release of molecules (namely, potassium, nitric oxide, and adenosine) that irritate the trigeminal nerve endings surrounding the blood vessels in the meninges—the protective membrane that surrounds the brain and spinal cord.
+CSD involves a complex series of changes that lead to the release of neurotransmitter molecules (namely, potassium, nitric oxide, and adenosine) that irritate the trigeminal nerve endings surrounding the blood vessels in the meninges—the protective membrane that surrounds the brain and spinal cord.